Trip Report, Essence of Japan, October 2024

 Part 2 of Trip Report

 Day 9: This is the second day (of 2) in which we would travel with carryon luggage only.
 After breakfast, the group walked over to the nearby Kanazawa train station, where we boarded the first of three trains we took to Hiroshima.
 One was a local train and two were bullet trains.
 I enjoyed the train travel and we were given money to purchase lunch at a station (which we ate on the train).
 We boarded the third train in Osaka, where we said goodby to our wonderful local guide, Mickey, and hello to our second local guide, Reia, also very good.
 Upon arrival in Hiroshima, we drove to the ferry to Miyajima Island.
 There we viewed and took photos of the famous gate submerged in water when the tide is in (which it was) and then walked to and visited the beautiful floating shrine.
 We were fortunate to see a wedding couple, with the bride in traditional dress.
 Afterwards, we had some time to explore the shops and eateries.
 We sampled grilled oysters, as we had seen many oyster beds from the ferry.
 Then ferry back and bus to the Hilton.
-Comfortable, quiet room and excellent included buffet dinner.
+Comfortable, quiet room and excellent included buffet dinner (wine included).

 Day 10: After breakfast, we were driven to the Peace Museum.
 As others have posted, the first part of the Museum is devoted to personal stories and relics from the bombing.
 The second part deals with development of the bomb, decisions to utilize it and where, etc. It is well done.
 The group then walked through and toured the Peace Memorial Park, which has memorials, gardens, etc. Our walk led us to the dome which was very near the epicenter and survived the blast.
 From there, we walked to the Orizuru tower.
 There, we went to the top floor, where there are excellent views of the City and the Peace Memorial Park.
 We also had the opportunity to make an origami crane, which is then dropped down a chute at the front of the building (the colorful paper is visible from the outside of the building).
 I needed a lot of help with the origami, but I managed.
 Afterward, we had a tasty lunch at Zona Italia.
 Then, we took a bullet train to Kyoto and arrived at the beautiful Four Seasons Hotel.
 Really nice room and the hotel has a lovely garden area adjacent to the restaurant.
 Excellent included dinner at previously reserved times.